kLabUM/BaeOpt/scenarios/Uncertanity/ReadMe.md

 Why would we prefer one over the other?
 - I dont know.

-1. It would be more stable and computationally more effiecent.ate
+1. It would be more stable and computationally more effiecent.
+2. It would be more straight forward.